heathervant/DSCI_552-heather_harjyot_taracyc_analysis/doc/taracyc_report.md

 <img src="../results/figures/fig3_eda_biological_pathways_depth_dna_volume.png" width="2400" />

-We observe that Viral DNa Sequences samples were collected from four different levels of ocean depth.
+We observe that Viral DNA Sequences samples were collected from four different levels of ocean depth.
 Also, the samples are able to capture interaction of viral population in five pathways.
 Majority of samples collected are from Surface Water Layer, the sample capture maximum interaction of Viral DNA in Biosynthesis pathway.

-One of the assumptions for a Two-Way ANOVA is homogenity of variances.
+One of the assumptions for a Two-Way ANOVA is homogeneity of variances.
 We performed Levene's Test to validate the same, it evaluated the p-value &lt;0.05, thus failing the test.
-Since, we did not have proper tools to tackle the fallout of Levene Test, we decided to look for outliers in data.
+Since, we did not have proper tools to tackle the fallout of Levene's Test, we decided to look for outliers in data.

 <img src="../results/figures/fig4_eda_biological_pathways_spread_outliers.png" width="2099" />